bridgewaterbb/Azure-AD-Configuration/README.md

 <img src="https://i.imgur.com/jeFCZJr.png" height="80%" width="80%" alt="Failed and Successful Ping"/>
 </p>
 <p>
-I then expiremented with manipulating my custom host's address and the client's DNS table.
 I changed the "mainframe" host's IPv4 address to "8.8.8.8".
 I then pinged the word mainframe from the client.
 I observed the output of the ping to return from the DC's address.
 This demonstrated the client machine did not request resolution from the DC, as the previous address for mainframe was stored in its own DNS table.
 I verfied the client's saved address for mainframe by looking at its DNS table.
 This was done from the command line (ipconfig /displaydns).
 I then flushed the client's DNS table from the command line (ipconfig /flushdns).
 I pinged the word mainframe again and observed the output to return from 8.8.8.8, demonstrating the client asked the DC for resolution.
 I also experimented with Alias resolution by adding a random word to DNS Manager and having it resolve to a specific URL.
 </p>
 <br />